tillbiskup/labinform-datasafe/docs/index.rst

 Where to start
 ==============

 If you want to know what it is all about or are unsure whether the LabInform datasafe is interesting for you, start :doc:`right at the beginning <audience>`.
+Other good places to start are the :doc:`concepts` and :doc:`usecases` sections.
 If you are interested in contributing to the LabInform datasafe, the :doc:`developers corner <contribute>` is the right place for you.

 Installation